Design the garden and landscape that you want in your own garden

 - Study this course by itself; or combine with others for a qualification

-- Mix and match modules so you only study what you want or need to learn -We allow you to construct your own “tailor made” certificates or diplomas
+- Mix and match modules so you only study what you want or need to learn -We allow you to construct your own “tailor made” certificates

 - Options in assignments allow you to focus on things with greater interest to you.